VadeanFlaviuAlexandru/TeaWithColleagues/README.md

 ## Key Features

-(Demo not available because of backend is not hosted separately.)
+(Demo not available because the backend is not hosted separately.)
 * Made with Angular.
 * Responsive layout.
 * Implemented <a href="https://fullcalendar.io/" target="_blank"> FullCalendar </a>, a JavaScript Calendar,